Director of Bands

 Mr. Putzke’s ensembles have performed at many prestigious events throughout the state of Florida and on a National level including, the Sandy Feldstein National Percussion Festival in Indianapolis, the 2015 Peach Bowl halftime show, parade, and concert band festival in Atlanta, the McCormick Marimba Festival in Tampa, the Capitol Building in Tallahassee, the Kennedy Space Center, Universal Studios and the Florida Day of Percussion.
 The Vero Beach High School Percussion Ensemble has earned superior ratings at the Florida Bandmasters Association District and State Solo and Ensemble Festivals each year.
 Mr. Putzke is a percussion composer/arranger/clinician and an FBA percussion adjudicator.

 Mr. Putzke has recorded several CD’s with his elementary and high school groups and with professional talents from all over the state.
 He performs regularly with local band, Souljam, and several theatrical productions at area theatres and churches.

 Mr. Putzke is a current member of the Florida Bandmasters Association and the Percussive Arts Society.
 He has received his National Board Certification and is endorsed by Vic Firth, Remo and Sabian.
 Mr. Putzke resides in Vero Beach with his wife Mary.
-They have two children – Grace, now a nursing student at FAU, and Tyler, a junior percussionist in the VBHS band.
+They have two children – Grace, a nursing student at FAU, and Tyler, a senior percussionist in the VBHS band.